SharkyBamboozle/iVISPAR/README.md

 ## :joystick: Features
 ### Benchmarking
-- Multi-modal evaluation of visual-spatial reasoning in large vision-language models (LVLMs).
+- **Multi-modal evaluation:** Assess visual-spatial reasoning in LVLMs using both visual and text-based representations.
-- Includes an LVLM API for integrating models as agents in interactive puzzle-solving tasks.
+- **LVLM agent integration:** Includes an LVLM API to seamlessly integrate models as agents for interactive puzzle-solving tasks.
+- **AI agent integration:** Provides benchmark comparisons with solutions from A* agents and random agents to establish performance baselines.
-- Highly customizable with automated tools for testing and evaluation.
+- **Customizable and automated:** Offers high customizability with automated tools for testing, evaluation, and comparative analysis.

 ### Simulation
-- A web app with a graphical user interface (GUI) designed for human baseline participants.
-- Fully operational out of the box, with no installation or dependency requirements.
+- **Ready-to-use:** Featuring two Puzzle Scenarios, fully operational right out of the box — no additional installation or dependency requirements.
+- **Interactive web app:** A browser-based graphical user interface (GUI) for human participants to interact with the puzzles, enabling human baseline comparisons.
-- Flexible deployment: run locally or host online on a server setup.
+- **Flexible deployment:** Run the simulation locally or host it on a server for online access and remote experimentation.
+- **Future addition:** Incorporation of additional spatial reasoning puzzles to enable more comprehensive evaluation of visual-spatial reasoning capabilities.

-### Puzzle Problem Datasets
+### Datasets
-- Generate custom datasets of interactive Sliding Geom Puzzles.
+- **Custom puzzle generation:** Generate interactive Sliding Tile Puzzle or Sliding Geom Puzzle datasets tailored to specific experimental needs.
-- Each puzzle configuration features an animated minimal move sequence (computed using A*) to illustrate its complexity.
+- **Move sequence visualization:** Each puzzle configuration includes an animated minimal move sequence (computed using A*) to illustrate puzzle complexity.
-- Pre-generated test datasets of puzzle configurations are available for immediate use.
+- **Pre-generated datasets:** Access a library of pre-generated test datasets for quick experimentation and evaluation.
+- **Future addition:** Incorporation of human performance data to define the problem's complexity ceiling and analyze the alignment of model-based spatial reasoning with human logic.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## :video_game: Environments

 ### Sliding Geom Puzzle (SGP)
-This is a 3D implementation of the generalized sliding tile puzzle (GSLP), where agents are tasked with moving geoms from a randomly sampled initial to a randomly sampled goal state.
+This is a 3D implementation of the generalized sliding tile puzzle (GSTP), where agents are tasked with moving geoms from a randomly sampled initial to a randomly sampled goal state.
 Agents can move tiles in the four cardinal directions (following the von Neumann neighborhood) using text prompts that reference their color and shape.
+Configuration options include board size, number of geoms, shapes and colors of geoms, camera angles, visibility of board labels, representation types (vision or text), complexity (minimal move sequence length), and more.

 <div align="center">
   <img src="Resources/README/SGP_panorama.gif" alt="Sliding Geom Puzzle" width="900"/>